 5 Other options to an interest-only mortgage

-- Carry on with your current arrangement: Simply because you’re retiring, you don’t necessarily have to change your existing mortgage, and it’s your choice whether you continue with it.
+Simply because you’re retiring, you don’t necessarily have to change your existing mortgage, and it’s your choice whether you continue with it.
 However, it’s important to consider whether you will be able to afford the mortgage repayments on retirement, and how your lifestyle may be affected.

-- Elect to make overpayments now: If retirement is not imminent, choosing this option can have a considerable impact.
+If retirement is not imminent, choosing this option can have a considerable impact.
 Making overpayments can have a rapid reduction on the outstanding debt, as these are subtracted from the amount due rather than the interest.
 Do ensure you thoroughly check the terms of your mortgage, as some lenders will charge you for overpaying in excess of a specific point.

-- Use your pension: Pensions become accessible for many people from the age of 55.
+Pensions become accessible for many people from the age of 55.
 It is generally possible to access a 25% lump sum tax-free and start to receive regular payments at this time if you choose.
 The lump-sum could be beneficial in clearing your outstanding mortgage debt.
 However, withdrawing money from your pension could potentially affect your disposable income in the long-term, so this needs to be carefully thought-through.

-- Use assets to pay off debt: There may be other assets which can be used to clear your remaining mortgage, such as investments or savings.
+There may be other assets which can be used to clear your remaining mortgage, such as investments or savings.
 Once again, you’ll need to confirm whether if these are used to begin your retirement mortgage-free, your plans over the short, medium and long term will be affected.

-- Downsize: Resting on the value of your home, circumstances and the remaining mortgage debt, downsizing be of benefit when entering retirement without a mortgage.
+Resting on the value of your home, circumstances and the remaining mortgage debt, downsizing be of benefit when entering retirement without a mortgage.
 Using the proceeds from the sale of your house to purchase a new home in a lower price bracket, could provide financial freedom in retirement, with the possibility of having more available funds to spend on your aspired lifestyle.

 Please contact us if you’re worried about your financial security as you approach retirement.
 There are often steps you can take to secure your future and provide peace of mind.
-Call us on 01273 774855 or email us by clicking here.

-Remember: The loan is secured against your home, as a result, the property can be repossessed if you don’t keep up with repayments.
+Please Note: The loan is secured against your home, as a result, the property can be repossessed if you don’t keep up with repayments.